tanjoewel/mss-scraper/README.md

   - I am currently not too sure what the `typescript` npm package is for.
     - Seems like it provides the typescript compiler.
 It is needed for `ts-node` to work because `ts-node` does not have a compiler internally.
 - Next, we need to compile and run it. `ts-node` is a runner

+## Notes

+- First understand Cheerio parsing and traversal. `$` you get from `cheerio.load` is a tree representation, but `$` is NOT the actual tree, it is a function that allows you to traverse the tree easily.
+- Understand the structure of the HTML at the area of interest.
+It is not so simple as finding "High" and then looking at the element below it, it is more like
+  - a div that contains a h4 that says "today's highs and lows"
+  - or actually there is a div that contains an image where the alt text is "highest temperature recorded today"
+    - so we can find this image, assuming the alt text doesn't change, and then get the div above it, and then get the div below that and it contains the high temp
+    - the low temp is exactly the same process but the alt text is "lowest temperature recorded today"
+  - I did the second one, and it seems to work

+Progress as of 27/12/25 is that I have something that works, but

+- Only did it for high temp.
+I want to abstract it out into functions so that it is easier to do the low temp without having to duplicate too much code, and also possibly design it in a way that is easy to use for rainfall and stuff (not strictly necessary, but it will be a good indication of good design)
+- I need to revisit the response body.
+I need to handle cases where the scraping fails because I should not assume that the structure will always remain the same as it does.
+If the structure changes and so my code fails, I want to know exactly where it fails.